justdigital/conference-room-status/README.md

 And access it through `http://localhost:81`

+## Running the tests

+To run the test suite (Feature + Unit):

+    docker exec -it conference-room-status-app vendor/bin/phpunit

 ## TO-DOs

 Right now, all we've got is a Dashboard Controller that is called when acessing `/`.
 It's using a custom Google Calendar Service to fetch the daily schedule of the default room and returs it in json form, and that's it.